×

 5 Ways of Assessing English Language Learners Without Tests

-They’re not always an accurate way to measure their skill levels.
-Instead, I have five alternative ways you can assess your ELL students, and examples of what each might look like.
-But first, let’s take a closer look at the issue with tests.
+However, tests aren’t always accurate ways to measure their skill levels.
+Instead, let’s look at five alternative ways to assess your ELL students, and examples of what each might look like.

 Why Tests Aren’t an Accurate Way to Measure Performance